By Eli Chanoff, 23andMe Research Associate

 What’s Next

 The data provided by the respondents to this survey serve as an important first step toward measuring disease progression and potentially identifying clinically useful early signs of PD in LRRK2 G2019S carriers.
-By participating in our surveys, 23andMe customers are filling in the gaps in our knowledge, and providing a clearer picture of how this disease manifests.
+By participating in our surveys, 23andMe customers fill in the gaps in our knowledge and provide a clearer picture of how this disease manifests.

-We are excited to continue this research, and we are grateful for the many consented research participants who make this research possible.
-We aim to share results from the Parkinson’s Impact Project as our collection of phenotypic data grows.
+We are excited to continue this research and are grateful for the many consented research participants who make it possible.
+As our collection of phenotypic data grows, we aim to share results from the Parkinson’s Impact Project.